 Meet our Expert:

-Rasmus Mortensen, Head of Sitecore, is our global lead for Web Personalisation.
-He has racked up more than 15 years of experience in technology including designing and implementing highly personalised user experiences via Sitecore.
+Rasmus Mortensen, Head of Sitecore, is our global lead for Web Personalization.
+He has racked up more than 15 years of experience in technology including designing and implementing highly personalized user experiences via Sitecore.

 Statista, Number of digital buyers worldwide from 2014 to 2021, 2021